 Controversial school board member quits race, then rejoins after forcing surprise runoff election

 BATON ROUGE - A longtime member of the East Baton Rouge School Board earned enough votes to force a runoff election for her seat despite bowing out of the race a little over two months ago.
-And now she tells WBRZ she plans to fire her re-election campaign back up.
+And now she tells WBRZ she plans to reignite her re-election campaign.

 Connie Bernard, who has served on the school board for more than a decade, announced in September that she was ending her bid for re-election.
 However, thanks to the last-minute timing of her announcement, state election rules meant it was too late for her to formally withdraw from the election, and her name stayed on the ballot.